-I watched Fon intently as she leafed through a menu practically the length of a novella.
+As we sat down to eat, I watched Fon intently as she leafed through a novella-sized menu.
 On our G Adventures trip through Thailand and Laos, finishing off with two days in Hanoi, we became accustomed to the thick, spiral-bound menus, dazzled and bewildered in turn by the walls of type and blurred pictures of food.

-I tried to keep it simple.
-I asked our perennially upbeat Thai guide what she was going to order.
+Trying to keep it simple, I asked our perennially upbeat Thai guide what she was ordering.
 If Fon liked a dish that I had never tasted — hey, never even heard of — then that was what I wanted to eat.
 At no point on our trip did this strategy steer me wrong.

 Which is how I ended up eating these five divine dishes that I recommend every traveller try.
-This is not to suggest that other delicacies fell short of the mark.
+This is not to suggest that other delicacies fell short.
 There were the mung bean and red bean cookies in Bangkok, each a charming little block of cake-like cookie, the consistency of shortbread, but less buttery, more nutty.
-Or the mango salad purchased in a shopping mall that was hands-down the best mango salad I’ve ever eaten, painstakingly prepared by a young man who used mortar and pestle to produce the fresh seasoning he scattered across the just picked fruit.
+Or the mango salad purchased in a shopping mall that was hands-down the best I’ve ever eaten, painstakingly prepared by a young man who used mortar and pestle to produce the fresh seasoning he scattered across the just-picked fruit.

-And a special shout-out to the green curry tofu with roti that I purchased as take-out from a sweet little spot by the Bangkok train station.
-Once settled in my bunk aboard an overnight train destined for Chang Mai, I opened the paper envelope containing a freshly baked, dark brown roti and dipped it hungrily into the green broth, thick with tofu and veggies.
+And a special shout-out to the green curry tofu with roti from a sweet little spot by the Bangkok train station.
+Once settled in my bunk aboard an overnight train destined for Chiang Mai, I opened the paper envelope containing a freshly baked, dark brown roti and dipped it hungrily into the green broth, thick with tofu and veggies.
 The soft denseness of the roti soaked up the gentle spice of the curry for a perfect hit of tang.

 Narrowing the list to these five standouts wasn’t easy.
-The ones that made the cut all have one thing in common besides deliciousness: I had never eaten anything like it before.
+The ones that made the cut all have one thing in common besides deliciousness: I had never eaten anything like them before.

-A stir fry of water spinach (water glory), garlic chili pepper, oyster sauce and yellow soybean sauce, I ate this slightly bitter side dish while seated at a long table on a roof top patio in Chang Mai.
+A stirfry of water spinach (water glory), garlic chili pepper, oyster sauce and yellow soybean sauce, I ate this slightly bitter side dish while seated at a long table on a rooftop patio in Chiang Mai.
 While popular in Thailand – and elsewhere in Southeast Asia – it is nearly impossible to find Morning Glory in western restaurants likely because so few stores sell water spinach, a thin, hollow, semi-aquatic shoot with the most tender leaves.

 My husband and I were the only customers in Joy’s House, located on a quiet, flower-strewn, side street in Luang Prabang where, before devouring fish curry with purple rice, we were served river weed with chilli paste.
 Similar to dried seaweed, river weed is also dried in sheets, cut into dark squares, sprinkled with tamarind, ginger, garlic and sesame seeds, then flash fried for a wonderfully crisp and salty snack.